-Withdrawal symptoms occur when the body becomes accustomed to the presence of cocaine in its system.
+Withdrawal symptoms occur when the body becomes accustomed to the presence of cocaine in the system.
 When the system is deprived of cocaine, it can trigger a range of disturbing physical and psychological symptoms which can include:

 - Intense urges to use cocaine

-The primary stages of engaging with professional treatment for cocaine addiction involves a medically assisted detox.
+The primary stage of engaging with professional treatment for cocaine addiction involves a medically assisted detox.
 This allows the body to rid itself of cocaine in a safe, closely monitored environment.
 Detoxification can raise risks of complications, so it is important this is done under the supervision of qualified, experienced professionals before further treatment can begin.